ufobat/perl6-Bailador-Plugin-NamedQueries/README.md

 DESCRIPTION
 ===========

-This plugin makes it very easy to create [Dancer2](Dancer2) applications that interface with databases.
-It automatically exports the keyword `schema` which returns a [DBIx::Class::Schema](DBIx::Class::Schema) object.
-It also exports the keywords `resultset` and `rset`.
-You just need to configure your database connection information.
-For performance, schema objects are cached in memory and are lazy loaded the first time they are accessed.

 This plugin is a thin wrapper around [DBIx::NamedQueries](DBIx::NamedQueries).

 CONFIGURATION
 =============

-Configuration can be done in your [Dancer2](Dancer2) config file.
-This is a minimal example.
-It defines one database named `default`:
+Configuration can be done in your [Bailador](Bailador) config file.
+This is a minimal example:

     plugins:
       NamedQueries: